 Apolytikion for the Church in the First Tone

 The Offspring of Selyvria and Guardian of Aegina, the true friend of virtue who appeared in the last years.
 Oh Nectarios we faithful honor you as a godly servant of Christ!
 For you bring forth healings of every kind for those who piously cry out: Glory to Christ who has glorified you, Glory to him who made you wondrous, glory to him who workest healings for all through you.

 The translations of hymns are under copyright and used by permission.
 All rights reserved.
-These works may not be further reproduced, in print or on other websites or in any other form, without the prior written authorization of the copyright holder: Resurrectional Apolytikion in Plagal of the Second Tone © Narthex Press; Apolytikion for Afterfeast of the Holy Cross in the First Tone © Narthex Press; Apolytikion for Martyr Eustathius and His Companions in the Fourth Tone © Holy Transfiguration Monastery; Seasonal Kontakion in the Fourth Tone © Narthex Press.
+These works may not be further reproduced, in print or on other websites or in any other form, without the prior written authorization of the copyright holder: Resurrectional Apolytikion in First Tone © Narthex Press; Apolytikion for Sun. of the 7th Ecumenical Council in the Plagal of the Fourth Tone © Narthex Press; Seasonal Kontakion in the Second Tone © Holy Transfiguration Monastery.

 Gospel and Epistle Readings

 Prokeimenon.
 Fourth Tone.
 Daniel 3.26,27.

 Blessed are you, O Lord, the God of our fathers.

 Verse: For you are just in all you have done.